All Episodes

 And he does these great videos on social media where he is the avatar of the Anglo.

-He recently, the reason why he's sort of stepped into politics a little bit is one, he's rumored to be running for London mayor to unseat the odious and unpopular Islamist dwarf Sadiq Khan, who relies on immigrant client groups to vote him in perpetually because the English have been chased out of the capital city, London and all the other major cities in the UK are now minority white British.
+is one, he's rumored to be running for London mayor to unseat the odious and unpopular Islamist dwarf Sadiq Khan who relies on immigrant client groups to vote him in perpetually because the English have been chased out of the capital city, London, and all the other major cities in the UK are now minority white British.

-And Tom Skinner could probably galvanize them all to vote out this Fabian fifth columnist who's been running London like his own personal fiefdom for some time now.
+And Tom Skinner could probably galvanize them all to vote out these, this Fabian fifth columnist who's been running London like his own personal fiefdom for some time now.

-And the reason people like Skinner is because he is unapologetically, almost unself-aware and romantically English.
+And the reason people like Skinner is because he is unapologetically almost unself-aware and romantically English.

-There's footage of this on the Spectator YouTube channel.
+So he appeared at the Now and England conference as footage of this on the Spectator YouTube channel.

-I had a bit of a bust up with one of the panelists, Robert Toombs, who is a historian who said that he almost cried when he saw girls in headscarves reciting Rudyard Kipling poetry, and it made him believe that you could learn to be English.
+that he almost cried when he saw girls in headscarves reciting Rudyard Kipling poetry, and it made him believe that you could learn to be English.

-You know, tell that to the settlers who descended the gangplank of the Mayflower and set up the United States.
+Tell that to the settlers who descended the gangplank of the Mayflower and set up the United States.

-But Thomas Skinner actually gave a speech at that conference and he wasn't an academic or an author or even a politician, but he gave the most romantic, relational version of what England means to him.
+But Thomas Skinner actually gave a speech at that conference and he wasn't an academic or an author or even a politician, but he gave the most romantic relational version of what England means to him.

 It's where he grew up.